oracle-samples/xml-sample-demo/FULLTEXT-LITE/Introduction.md

 ![](media/image010.png)

-The demonstration is installed using the FULLTEXT.sh script found in the folder xml-sample-demo/ /FULLTEXT/install.
+The demonstration is installed using the FULLTEXT-LITE.sh script found in the folder xml-sample-demo/ /FULLTEXT-LITE/install.

 To run the installation script first set the current directory to the install directory.
-Make sure that the environment variables ORACLE\_HOME and ORACLE\_SID are set correctly.Invoke the XFILES.sh script passing the following arguments on the command line
+Make sure that the environment variables ORACLE\_HOME and ORACLE\_SID are set correctly.
+Invoke the FULLTEXT-LITE.sh script passing the following arguments on the command line

 DBA User.
 This must be a DBA